 If you suspect that your pet has been poisoned call your veterinarian or the ASPCA Animal Poison Control Center’s 24-hour hotline at (888) 426-4435.
 Details on specific signs and treatments of various poisons are also listed in “The First-Aid Companion for Dogs and Cats.”
 For more information on the ASPCA Animal Poison Control Center.

-I’ve spent the morning reorganizing my vitamins and other meds.
-They’re no longer in the kitchen, and not in any dog-level drawer, either.
-Because knowing Bravo, his next lesson from Karma-Kat will be how to open drawers.
+Today, my vitamins and other meds live in a pet-proof area.
+Knowing Shadow-Pup, his next lesson from Karma-Kat will be how to open drawers.